aion-kelvin/AionRpc/spec/api-spec-draft-1.md

   - `contractAddress `: `DATA`, 20 Bytes - The contract address created, if the transaction was a contract creation, otherwise `null`.
   - `logs`: `Array` - Array of log objects, which this transaction generated.
   - `logsBloom`: `DATA`, 256 Bytes - Bloom filter for light clients to quickly retrieve related logs.
-  - `root` : `DATA` 32 bytes of post-transaction stateroot if it was successful //TODO check against impls
+  - `root` : `DATA` 32 bytes of post-transaction stateroot if it was successful
   - `status`: `QUANTITY` either `1` (success) or `0` (failure)

 #### Example